Tsinghua-MARS-Lab/neural_map_prior/docs/getting_started.md

 ### Stage 2: Finetune with NMP

-Based on the last epoch obtained by the baseline training (epoch_24 in our setting), which is set in `load_from` in config, fine-tune another 24 epochs to achieve the NMP advantage brought to the table.
-In the time of fine-tuning, we freeze the training of the backbone and neck.
+Building upon the last epoch achieved during baseline training (epoch_24 in our setting), which is specified in the `load_from` configuration, we perform fine-tuning for an additional 24 epochs to leverage the advantages of NMP.
+During the fine-tuning process, we keep the training of the backbone and neck frozen.
-(~ 12GB GPU Memory, ~1 days for 24 epochs on 8 3090 GPUs)
+(~ 13GB GPU Memory, ~ 1 days for 24 epochs on 8 3090 GPUs)

+For example, if you want to train neural map prior with 8 GPUs on nuScenes dataset, run:

 ```bash
 bash tools/dist_train.sh project/configs/neural_map_prior_bevformer_30m_60m.py 8